vivi365/reproducible-go-ethereum/README.md

 - Checkout in a new branch (avoid detached state which does not embed a date)

 See `Dockerfile`s in `./docker` for details.

-## Positive Findings

-- All ELF headers match
-  - This is mainly metadata
-- The go compilers are the same
-  - I checked `md5` of the Travis go SDK (downloaded by `gimme`) - it corresponds to the `md5` used in reproducing `Dockerfile`
-- Same versions of gcc and ld (probably? in my pipeline at least.
-May need to double check w. `readelf -p geth-bundle`)

-## Goals

-The goal of reproducible builds in Go Ethereum is to make a build reproducible in order to...

-1. Enable users to verify the binary artifact they download
-2. Provide a canary to developers, signaling if a build is non-deterministic, possibly related to a security issue

-For...

-- Binary bundles (linux)
-- Docker images (maybe)